xray-imaging/2bm-docs/docs/source/procedures/item_002.rst

      - integer ≥ 1
      - —
      - Safety cap.
 Default: 5.
+   * - ``damping``
+     - 0 < d ≤ 1
+     - —
+     - Multiplier on the iteration's computed correction.
+1.0 =
+       full correction, 0.5 (default) = half.
+Damping < 1 keeps
+       us in the linear range across iterations when the sensitivity matrix is imperfect or table cross-coupling exceeds what a 2×2 linear model captures.
+   * - ``divergence_grow_threshold``
+     - > 1
+     - ×
+     - Abort if ``|slope|`` at iteration N exceeds ``|slope|`` at iteration N−1 by more than this factor.
+       Default: 1.5.
+Catches runaway positive feedback before it walks the spot off the camera.
    * - ``threshold_fraction``
      - 0 < x < 1
      - —